Maxime2/appgoo_core/README.md

 ```
 ###### domainAddress ######
 This is the base URL to consider for building database function calls for.
 All directories apart from the exceptions listed in serveFromFileSystem will result in a database function call being generated

+###### rootPage ######
+This is the default page to serve if no page is specified.
+For example, if the user navigated to test.purgora.net, appGoo is to serve the "login" page and use a function format to build a database function call - which may actually be served from the file system dependent upon configuration.

 ###### serveFromFileSystem ######
 Any qualifying directory (or directories) will attempt to have the file served from the file system rather than generating a database function call.
 Note that all sub-directories of the nominated directory are included in scope for being served from the file system.